 Rebuilding Nepal’s Healthcare System

-It’s been exactly one year since the earthquakes hit Nepal.
+It’s been two years since devastating earthquakes hit Nepal.

 Here’s what Possible is doing to rebuild healthcare in one of the worst-hit districts.

 The earthquakes that struck Nepal in April 2015 represent the greatest natural disasters to befall Nepal in modern history.
 They killed more almost 9,000 people and left an estimated 2.5 million people homeless.

 The Urgent Need

 They have left the country in an “acute on chronic,” meaning an acute emergency has been layered on top of a chronic one.